THE TODDLER COMMUNITY

 Angels | Age 18 month - 3 years

-Children ages 12 months to 2 years who have established independent walking, may begin their Montessori experience in our Angels room.
+Children ages 18 months - 3 years, may begin their Montessori experience in our Angels room.
 Maximum enrollment is 10 children.

 Within this small and nurturing environment, the lead and assistant teacher support the toddlers in their innate sense of independence, order, and love of learning.